 My sleep game totally changed when I realized that heavy people simply need a different set-up if they are going to sleep comfortably at night.
 The reason that obese people struggle to sleep well is that they are trying to use a frame, mattress, and pillows that are not meant to do what they need them to do.
 Imagine trying to win the Tour de France on my daughter’s trike.
 You might not be fast on a normal bike, but you’d sure as heck be slower on a trike.

 Getting the right sleeping set-up will, in fact, make it possible for even obese folk to get a good night’s rest.

 Do I Need A High-Capacity Bed Frame?
 How Do I Know?

-My thought process for this question is, “why wouldn’t you want a high-capacity bed frame?”
-They have numerous benefits of smaller, dinkier frames and no drawbacks.
+My thought process for this question is, “Why wouldn’t you want a high-capacity bed frame?”
+They have numerous benefits over smaller, dinkier frames and no drawbacks.
 They are stronger, longer-lasting, and more sturdy, without being more expensive!

 However, if your bed is currently supporting over 500 pounds between you and your spouse you need to upgrade to a bed frame specifically designed to support obese people.
 If you aren’t convinced, then just ask yourself, why are you here?
 You know that something needs to change with your sleep.